 TORDAL DE ANTEQUERA

 ?
-Yet another milestone in the way we had to suppress due to our lack of time (we followed this itinerary in Winter, when daylight lasts an average of 6 hours less than Summer, hence our frantic and shortened schedules).
+Yet another milestone in the way we had to suppress due to our lack of time (we followed this itinerary in Winter when daylight lasts an average of 6 hours less than Summer, hence our frantic and shortened schedules).

 Our idea was to get closer to this area of unparalleled beauty and unpredictable shapes to admire the sunset against the rock formations.
 We’ll have to wait until you tell us how it is!

 ?
 And here it is.
-Finally we reached our final milestone, the wonderful city of Granada.
+Finally, we reached our final milestone, the wonderful city of Granada.

-With more history than many (in fact it was a Moorish city before the Spanish christian kings, Ferdinand and Isabella kicked the last Moorish king and his entourage out of it at the end of the 15th century), its strategic location halfway between the mountain peaks of Sierra Nevada (the only ski resort in the south of the Iberian Peninsula) and the coast as well as the fact that it owns one of the three oldest and renowned universities in Spain – therefore it is a young and dynamic city -, Granada could perfectly be one of the cities I would move to in a heartbeat.
+With more history than many (in fact it was a Moorish city before the Spanish Christian kings, Ferdinand and Isabella kicked the last Moorish king and his entourage out of it at the end of the 15th century), its strategic location halfway between the mountain peaks of Sierra Nevada (the only ski resort in the south of the Iberian Peninsula) and the coast as well as the fact that it owns one of the three oldest and renowned universities in Spain – therefore it is a young and dynamic city -, Granada could perfectly be one of the cities I would move to in a heartbeat.

 ⚡ As fatigue might be kicking in at this point after a long day on the road, we advise you to have dinner and head to your hotel for a good rest.
-Tomorrow, the last proper day of this Andalucia road trip will be a great one too and you want to be fresh and ready to make the most out of it!
+Tomorrow, the last proper day of this Andalucia itinerary will be a great one too and you want to be fresh and ready to make the most out of it!